e-c-k-e-r/vall-e/README.md

 * [ ] audio streaming
   - this *technically* can work without any additional architecture changes, just clever tricks with sampling-then-decoding-to-audio.
   - something similar to HiFiGAN (or the one for TorToiSe) trained on the last hidden states of the AR *might* also enable an alternate way for streaming.
+* [ ] speed up inferencing
+  - KV caching both yields broken output and quadratically slow output, unless I'm doing something grossly wrong.
+    - A pure HF model is the only way to fix this, but converting the model to one is a bit of a chore.
+  - Speculative sampling seems overkill for small models (and in reality seems like it's better to just train a larger model).
+  - Self-speculation through layer-skipping doesn't offer any tangible speedups, sadly.
 * [ ] replace the phonemizer with something that doesn't depend on espeak
   * [ ] train the model to handle text => phoneme (without a hit to the rest of the model)
     * [ ] ...and phonemes => text
     * [ ] allow raw text as input instead
   - espeak is nice, but I can only really put my whole trust with phonemizing English.
   - a small model trained to handle converting text to phonemes might work, but has it's own problems (another model to carry around, as accurate as the dataset it was trained against, requires training for each language... etc).
+* [ ] smarter/clever inferencing, such as:
+  * [ ] "rolling" context, where the last generated sentence is the prefix for the next sentence.
 * [ ] explore exotic features like:
   * using a pure text vocab rather than IPA phonemes (as a transformer should be "smart" enough to map text tokens)
   * interleaving by using summed embedding tokens: